Snehithulu: Cast

+Soundtrack

+The music was composed by Koti.
+The songs were released under the Aditya Music label.

 Reception

 A critic from Deccan Herald opined that "But unlike other streotyped. mushy romances and action flicks, Snehitulu, which has its anchor in human relationships, emerges a winner, for it is shot imaginatively".
 A critic from Andhra Today wrote that "Although a routine story, Posani Krishna Murali lends it variety in its final twist.
-Good perfomances by the star cast combined with the director's prowess quite appeal to the audience".
+Good performances by the star cast combined with the director's prowess quite appeal to the audience".

 Box office

 The film ran for a hundred days in Andhra Pradesh.